Puerto Rico national football team: Early years (1940s–1980s)

-Chris Armas years (1993–1994)
+1990s

+The most significant event of the 1990s for the Puerto Rico team was their qualification for the final stage of the Caribbean Cup in Jamaica in 1993.
+Drawn in the same group as the host nation, Jamaica, along with Saint Kitts and Nevis and Sint Maarten, Puerto Rico got off to a strong start, defeating Sint Maarten 3-0.
+Unfortunately, they lost twice by a single goal to their other two opponents, losing any chance of reaching the tournament semifinals.
+Puerto Rico has not yet managed to return to the group stage of the Caribbean Cup.

 Chris Armas played for Puerto Rico in the 1993 Caribbean Cup.
 In the tournament, Puerto Rico established a 4-game win streak without conceding a goal.
 The competition was not then recognized by FIFA, and so his five matches were considered friendlies.
-As a result, he was later allowed to switch his allegiance to the United States, for whom he has since been capped over 50 times.
+As a result, he was later allowed to switch his allegiance to the United States.
+He would later receive 66 caps for the United States.

-1995–2007
+In the 1994 World Cup qualifiers, Puerto Rico confirmed its progress, defeating the Dominican Republic in the first round (3-2 on aggregate) with a memorable 1-2 victory in Santo Domingo on March 21, 1992.
+In the following round, they were eliminated again by Jamaica, who won 3-1 on aggregate.
+In the 1998 World Cup qualifiers, they failed to replicate their previous success, suffering a crushing 9-1 defeat to Saint Vincent and the Grenadines.

 Between 1995 and 2007 Puerto Rico did not record a win, and had only four draws.
 During this time, the team dropped down in the FIFA Rankings to 202nd.